ictnlp/DASpeech/README.md

 ![daspeech](assets/daspeech.png)

+## 🔥 News

+** [2024/01] We have preliminarily released the data processing scripts because many people are in need.
+Please refer to the [documentation](https://github.com/ictnlp/DASpeech/blob/main/DATA_PREPARE.md).
+We are currently working on a more concise version and plan to release it as soon as possible.**

 ## DASpeech files

 We provide the fairseq plugins in the directory `DASpeech/`, some of them (`custom_ops/`, `nat_dag_loss.py`) are copied from the [original DA-Transformer](https://github.com/thu-coai/DA-Transformer).